-If you're interested in hunting upland game with a falcon, you must obtain a hunting or combination license and a falconry certificate of registration (COR).
+If you're interested in using falconry to hunt upland game, you must obtain a hunting or combination license and a falconry certificate of registration (COR).
 Falconers who are interested in hunting band-tailed pigeon, greater sage-grouse, sandhill crane, sharp-tailed grouse or white-tailed ptarmigan must also obtain a permit for the bird(s) they wish to hunt.

-The areas open and the bag and possession limits for falconry are the same as those listed in the hunt table (pages 33-40) and the Wild-life Management Area Rules (pages 31-32).
+The areas open and the bag and possession limits for falconry are the same as those listed in the hunt table (pages 33-40) and the Wildlife Management Area Rules (pages 31-32).
 The only differences are as follows: